Air-launched ballistic missile: Operational history

+Minuteman Air Mobile Feasibility Demonstration (1970) de-classified official Strategic Air Command information film reel.

 The ALBM concept was studied in the US as a way to ensure the usefulness and survivability of their large bomber fleet.
 After testing several experimental designs as part of the WS-199 efforts in the 1950s, the U.S. Air Force began development of the GAM-87 Skybolt missile with range on the order of 1150 mile.
 The only other major force relying on strategic bombers was the Royal Air Force, who also selected the Skybolt to arm their V bomber fleet.
 The Soviet Union moved their strategic force directly to intercontinental ballistic missiles.

 Skybolt ultimately failed several key tests, while the US Navy's UGM-27 Polaris offered the same advantages and more.
 Skybolt was cancelled, leading to the Skybolt crisis and an agreement to sell Polaris to the Royal Navy as part of the Nassau Agreement.
 The concept saw little active development until the 1970s when ICBM warheads began to become accurate enough to attack other ICBMs while they were still on the ground.
 The US carried out several experiments using existing missile designs dropped from cargo aircraft, but ultimately abandoned this line of research entirely.
 No further strategic ALBM development has been carried out by the US, and this class of missile never saw active use.

 In March 2022, the Kinzhal was used for the first time in combat by Russia in Ukraine during its invasion of the country.
 Russia reportedly fired 72 Kinzhal missiles against Ukraine in 2024, typically using the MiG-31K interceptor aircraft.
 Ukraine claims interception rates, by the MIM-104 Patriot system, as high as one third to half.

 In August 2024, the US Defense Intelligence Agency assessed that China had deployed a strategic nuclear-armed ALBM for use with its Xi'an H-6N bomber force.
 The weapon has the NATO reporting name CH-AS-X-13 and is believed to have a maneuverable reentry vehicle, with another possibility of an hypersonic glide vehicle.

 Israel used its Rampage ALBM, launched from F-16I fighters, which was used in the April 2024 and October 2024 Israeli strikes on Iran, as well as December 2024 Israeli airstrikes in Yemen.
 Israel also carried out its September 2025 attack on Doha, the capital of Qatar, using ALBMs, firing them from the Red Sea, transiting outer space above Saudi Arabia.